ytang913/PGC-Agency-Finder/README.md

 Possble agencies users can enter are HEALTH, DPWT, COURTS, OCS, SOIL CONSERVATION, FIRE, PSC, DER, POLICE, SHERIFF, COUNTY EXECUTIVE, OHRM, and OIT.

 # Documentation
 This web application was done using HTML, CSS, JavaScript, APIs, JSON file, Leaflet, Express, and Node.Js.

 I used HTML and CSS for the overall design of the website and then used JavaScript for the user interactions with the web application.

+Leaflet was used for the map creation and Express/Node.Js was used for the backend part of the website.

 All end points are expecting a JSON object/form object with the key agency and an agency bound to that key.
 Only end point that does not rely on the input is the GET route.